-- Bachelor of Arts in Business Administration degree - Bachelor of Arts in Business Administration degree (ELC) - Bachelor of Arts in Business Administration degree: Accounting - Bachelor of Arts in Business Administration degree: Leadership & Strategic Innovation - Bachelor of Arts in Business Administration degree: Leadership & Strategic Innovation (ELC) - Bachelor of Arts in Business Administration degree: Marketing - Bachelor of Arts in Business Administration degree: Marketing (ELC) - Bachelor of Arts in Business Administration degree: Supply Chain Management - Bachelor of Arts in Business Administration degree: Supply Chain Management (ELC)
+- Bachelor of Arts in Business Administration degree - Bachelor of Arts in Business Administration degree (ELC) - Bachelor of Arts in Business Administration degree: Accounting - Bachelor of Arts in Business Administration degree: Leadership & Strategic Innovation - Bachelor of Arts in Business Administration degree: Marketing - Bachelor of Arts in Business Administration degree: Supply Chain Management - Bachelor of Arts in Business Administration degree: Supply Chain Management (ELC)

-- A minimum of 60 quarter credits (80 preferred). - A cumulative grade point average (GPA) of 2.5 or higher. - Two years of a single foreign language in high school or two quarters of a single foreign language in college. - Courses in advanced composition, statistics; calculus; introduction and fundamentals of financial accounting; managerial accounting; microeconomics; macroeconomics; introduction to law or business law; 10 credits of English Composition; 15 credits of Natural Science (The Natural World); Diversity 3 credits, 15 credits of Humanities (Visual Literary and Performing Arts); 20 credits of Social Science (Individuals and Societies).
+- A minimum of 60 quarter credits (80 preferred). - A cumulative grade point average (GPA) of 2.5 or higher. - Two years of a single foreign language in high school or two quarters of a single foreign language in college. - Courses in advanced composition, statistics; calculus; introduction and fundamentals of financial accounting; managerial accounting; microeconomics; macroeconomics; introduction to law or business law; 10 credits of English Composition; 15 credits of Natural Science (NSc); Diversity 3 credits, 15 credits of Arts & Humanities (A&H); 20 credits of Social Science (SSc).

 Admission to Bachelor of Arts in Business Administration (BA) may also be through Direct First-Year Admit (DFA).
 The DFA program supports an academically competitive, diverse student population with early access to business school advising, student-faculty engagements, scholarships and program activities.
 The department enrolls up to 20% of its incoming class directly from high school, prior to completion of University-level prerequisites.
-First-Year applicants who have been accepted to UW Bothell and have specified Business Administration as their preferred major are automatically considered.
+First-Year applicants who have been accepted to UW Bothell and have specified Business

+Administration as their preferred major are automatically considered.
 Admission is offered to students based on a holistic review of their application.
 Admission is for Autumn Quarter only.